Les Humphries Singers

-The Les Humphries Singers was a 1970s pop group formed in Hamburg, Germany in 1969 by the English-born Les Humphries.
-The group had several chart hits in Germany and in other European countries.
+The Les Humphries Singers was a pop vocal group formed in Hamburg, West Germany, by English singer Les Humphries.
+Active from 1969 until 1980, the group had several chart hits in Germany and in other European countries.
+The group, whose music drew heavily from gospel, country, folk, R&B and psychedelic influences, was notable for its large number of members, which at times numbered over a dozen to 30.
+Several of its members, including John Lawton, Jürgen Drews and Liz Mitchell, went on to have notable careers of their own.

-The Les Humphries Singers dissolved at the end of the 1970s and Humphries moved back to England.

-Members
+History and members

 Les Humphries was born John Leslie Humphreys on 10 August 1940 in Croydon, Surrey, England.
-In 1969 he formed the group in Hamburg, Germany.
+He served in the Royal Navy, where he was a member of the naval band and attained the rank of band sergeant major.
+In 1969, inspired by the success of the Edwin Hawkins Singers gospel group, he formed Les Humphries Singers in Hamburg, where he had relocated.
+The original line-up included Humphries, Jimmy Bilsbury, and Malcolm Magaron as lead vocals, supported by Jürgen Drews, Judy Archer, En David, Myrna David, Peggy Evers, Dornee Edwards, Henner Hoier, Heike Kloen, Liz Mitchell, Victor Scott and Tina Werner.

 The group consisted of a large number of singers of diverse ethnic origin, some of whom such as John Lawton also performed with other groups.
 Another member was Jürgen Drews, who later started a long-running solo career, starting with his 1976 hit in Germany, "Ein Bett im Kornfeld", a cover version of "Let Your Love Flow" by The Bellamy Brothers.
-Linda Thompson (born 21 September 1948 as Linda Übelherr), who had previously been a member of the Cornely Singers and Love Generation, was a member from 1973 to 1974, and later joined Silver Convention, and had a solo career as Linda G. Thompson, sang as a duo with Jerry Rix, and later joined The Hornettes.
+Linda Thompson (born 21 September 1948 as Linda Übelherr, not to be confused with English singer Linda Thompson), who had previously been a member of the Cornely Singers and Love Generation, was a member from 1973 to 1974; she later joined Silver Convention, had a solo career as Linda G. Thompson, sang as a duo with Jerry Rix, and joined The Hornettes.
 Henner Hoier (born 19 April 1945), who was a member from 1970 to 1971, had been a member of the Rivets from 1964 to 1968 and of the Rattles from 1968 to 1970.
 From 1972 onwards, he had a solo career, and from 1988 to 1993 he was a member of the Rattles and from 1994 of the Rivets.
 He has also composed and produced music, and appeared in the musical Only You.

-Additional members included Liz Mitchell, later front woman with Boney M., and John Lawton, who also sang for the German progressive/hard rock band Lucifer's Friend and would go on to be the frontman for Uriah Heep.
+Additional members included Mitchell, later frontwoman with Boney M., and Lawton, who also sang for the German progressive/hard rock band Lucifer's Friend and would go on front Uriah Heep.